jacknorquist/jacknorquist/README.md

 ### Hi there 👋

 I’m a full-stack software developer that loves building innovative and unique solutions that solve real-world problems.
 I primarily work in the Node.js ecosystem and use Python for scripting.
-Currently, I’m exploring Java frameworks like .NET and Spring Boot to expand my skill set.
+Currently, I’m exploring Java frameworks like Spring Boot to expand my skill set.